 Exchange of information and voluntary disclosure

-From 2016 58 counties have signed up to automatically exchange information about assets and income to other relevant authorities such as HMRC and from 2017 a further 35 countries will join the club.
+From 2016, 58 counties have signed up to automatically exchange information about assets and income to other relevant authorities such as HMRC and from 2017 a further 35 countries have joined the club.

-When they receive the information HMRC are likely to put the onus on the tax payer by asking them to conform that they have declared all the relevant information on their tax returns and that their UK affairs are in order both currently and historically.
+When HMRC receive the information, they are likely to put the onus on the taxpayer by asking them to conform that they have declared all the relevant information on their tax returns and that their UK affairs are in order both currently and historically.
 They will then decide what action to take based on the amount of risk they assess to the reply.
-In some cases an investigation with be started immediately.
-If this is the case you need to be prepared to respond.
+In some cases, an investigation with be started immediately.
+If this is the case, you need to be prepared to respond.

 Some common area’s they have looked at to date include: -

-As a result now would be a good time to review your affairs in detail to make sure you are ready for these disclosures.
+Ultimately, if you have accounts with financial institutions outside your country of residence, you must ensure that your tax affairs are in order, correct and all correct taxes declared in all relevant jurisdictions.
 Currently there are arrangements in place where a voluntary disclosure can be made to HMRC and favourable terms will be applied to the settlement, if you do not act and HMRC obtain this information you would face more severe penalties and maybe even prosecution.

 The following action should be considered:

 Why make a voluntary disclosure?